 According to The Canadian Bureau for International Education, 642,480 international students studied in Canada in 2019.
 This represents a 185% increase since 2010.
 Canada is the 4th most popular destination for international students, behind the USA, the UK, and China.

-Canada is one of the leading first-world countries known for its economic abundance and high standard of living.
+Canada is one of the leading first-world countries known for its academic success, its economic abundance and high standard of living.
 Because of this, their educational system gets great reviews and that’s what international students are looking for.
 Canadian schools are equipped with the latest equipment and with proper resources required to get the best educational experience possible.

 Canada is best known for being one of the most tolerant countries when it comes to skin color and nationality.
 This makes it a prime destination for international students who wish to avoid the risk of encountering racism or xenophobia.